quicksketch/backdrop-select2/README.txt

 --------
 Select2 is a jQuery (1.8.2+) based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.
-This module allows for integration of Select2 into Drupal.
+This module allows for integration of Select2 into Backdrop.
 The jQuery library is a part of Drupal since version 5+.

 * jQuery - http://jquery.com/